MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 |`TotalAmount`  |DK        |TotalAmount <= 15000 DKK                         |10201      |`TotalAmount` is limited to 15000 DKK.                              |
 |               |FI        |TotalAmount <= 2000 EUR                           |10201      |`TotalAmount` is limited to 2000 EUR.                                |

+If all of the fields in the request are exactly the same as some existing invoice's fields, the duplication validation fails and the invoice cannot be created.

 ##### Limits
 * Consumer daily invoice count <= 10.
 No more then 10 invoices can be created per consumer from single merchant.